StonerYan/EOGNighttimeLightDownloader/README.md

 ## Usage

 1. Open `EOGNighttimeLightDownload.py`.
 2. Configure your EOG credentials (optional but recommended for automation).
-You can set them via Environment Variables or modify the script (avoid committing credentials to Git!):
+You can set them via Environment Variables or modify the script:

    ```python
    # In EOGNighttimeLightDownload.py